 2. Duties to yourself: cleanliness, contentment, self-regulation of desires, self-study/self-reflection and contemplation of your connection with the universe.

-3.)
-Holding postures while using breath and micro movements to open your body.
+3. Holding postures while using breath and micro movements to release tension in your body.

 Samadhi is the final goal of the yogic practices.